Which of the following best explains why water is considered a po... | Study Prep in Pearson+

 1

-Understand the concept of polarity in molecules: A molecule is polar if it has an uneven distribution of electron density, leading to partial positive and negative charges on different parts of the molecule.
+Understand the concept of molecular polarity: A molecule is polar if it has an uneven distribution of electron density, leading to partial positive and negative charges on different parts of the molecule.

-Recall that polarity arises from differences in electronegativity between atoms bonded together.
-Electronegativity is the tendency of an atom to attract electrons towards itself in a chemical bond.
+Recognize that water (H\_2O) consists of two hydrogen atoms and one oxygen atom bonded together, but these atoms are not identical, so the molecule is not composed of identical atoms.

-Consider the shape of the water molecule: It is bent (not linear), which means the dipole moments from each O-H bond do not cancel out, resulting in an overall polar molecule with distinct positive and negative ends.
+Recall that the bonds in water are covalent, not ionic, meaning electrons are shared rather than transferred between atoms.

-Conclude that water's polarity is due to the combination of the difference in electronegativity between oxygen and hydrogen and the bent molecular geometry, leading to an uneven distribution of electron density.
+Note the bent shape of the water molecule (not linear), which prevents the dipole moments from canceling out, resulting in an overall polar molecule with distinct positive and negative ends.

 Watch next